Author: John (Son of Zebedee)

 used nowhere else in the Bible.

-The word "knoweth" is used 6 times in 1st John.
-This is more than any other book of the New
+used 38 times in 1st John.
+This is more than any other book in the New

 Gnosticism which had it's roots in the 1st century, but did not fully develop until the 2nd